Skip to main content

 The fish, shellfish, lamb, fruit, berries, cider and kveik yeast beer worth the trip for those looking for the best food and drink around.

 In 2016, the restaurant RE-NAA was finally crowned with its first magical Michelin star, while a second star followed in 2017, awarded to the acclaimed Sabi Omakase.
-In 2019, RE-NAA was awarded its second star, and it is now the highest ranking restaurant in Norway.
+In 2024, RE-NAA was awarded its third star, and in company with Maaemo in Oslo, they are now the highest-ranking restaurants in Norway.

 It may not come as a surprise that the first Michelin stars to be awarded outside the capital went to Stavanger.
 Restaurants and produce in this part of Norway are highly rated by both national food critics and the Michelin Guide.